 We first got rid of current predictions that were present in the data set, so that it wouldn’t mess with our predictions later.
 We also deleted a few rows that did not contain any value for our target variables.
 We used one-hot encoding on some attributes to be able to use them as continuous variables.
 To get our first features we introduced domain knowledge.
 We checked all the value densities of all attributes and got an evaluation from the cardiology specialist on each of them.

-Final attributes for building models was:
+Final attributes for building models were:

-Smoking (merged: @1rsSmoked, PackDay_1.0, PackDay_3.0, Smoked _1.0 Smoked _2.0),
+Smoking status (merged: @1rsSmoked, PackDay_1.0, PackDay_3.0, Smoked _1.0 Smoked _2.0),

 PhysInactive (merged: all PAStatus),

-Aritmia (merged: resting_ecg, gxt_arr),
+Arhythmia (merged: resting_ecg, gxt_arr),

 waist,